Parada Ng Lechon Festival Philippines

 It’s a celebration of tradition, artistry, and a love for lechon that’s as visually delightful as it is gastronomically satisfying.

-See also Salakayan Festival Philippines
+See also Pandang Gitab Festival Oriental Mindoro Philippines

 Understanding the Feast of Saint John